vivopensource/neo4jd3/README.md

 ## Add Style Files:

 Supported style types are 'css' and 'scss'.
+The following code snippet needs to be added with 'angular.json' file.

 - CSS:
 ```